 SATIN BONNET METHOD

-2-6 HOURS – It really depends on the crochet braid styling you choose and the hairstylist.
-Our top Stylist says it can take anywhere from 2-6 hours.
-Depending on the length of hair and condition of natural hair.
-To help extend the interlocking process, try a stay in conditioner before starting.
+2-6 hours – It depends on the Crochet braid Styling You choose and the Hairstylist.
+Our top stylist says it can take anywhere from 2-6 hours, depending on the length of hair and condition of Natural hair.
+To help extend the interlocking process, try a stay in Conditioner Before starting.

-Any time you are Crochet Braiding Hair you risk putting tension on your hairline and edges.
-The added tension can pull and tug on edges and thin hair and cause the police to rip from the epidermis.
+Any time you are crochet braiding hair, You risk putting tension on your hairline and edges.
+The added stress can pull and tug on edges and thin hair and cause the police to rip from the epidermis.

 Pre-stretched hair is when we take the hair and stretch the strands so that the ends of the hair bundle is not blunt yet tapered to achieve the nice finish look you see on most braided styles.
-This also can be done with x-pression synthetic hair extensions.
-Pre-stretching hair before adding it to your own hair means it has been stretched to its max length and you know what you’re working with.
-Stretching allows you to see the hair textures and natural length.
+This also can be done with X-pression Synthetic Hair Extensions.
+Pre-stretching hair before adding it to your hair means it has been stretched to its max length, and you know what you’re working with.
+Stretching allows you to see the Hair textures and natural size.

 Box braids are any braids created by sectioning the hair into boxed sections and then braided.
 This can include four-strand and three strand braids.